gauravjagpal/plan-et-continentally/README.md

 ## Credits

-This project was based on the Code Institute's - I think therefore I blog walkthrough module which provided a standard blog 'base'.
-I used this template and manipulated it into a review site for books, changing view, models and HTML/CSS along the way.
+This project was based on the Code Institute's - moments walkthrough module which provided a standard social media 'base'.
+I used this template and adapted it to be more related to travel.

 When running into blockers I often referred to Stack Overflow for inspiration